clee1/cloud-formation-cluster/README.md

 1. Ensure that a VPC the cluster is to be deployed on resolves private hostnames within a subnetwork.
 (AWS -> VPC -> Select VPC -> Edit DNS Hostnames -> DNS Hostnames -> Yes)
 2. Ensure that AWS CLI is configured (See: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 3. [Optional] Set postgres credentials in the databag: `./data_bags/postgres/config.json`
-4. Set the location of the AWS private key in the `deploy.sh:6` - a script in the root directory of the repository.
-It's needed to reach ec2 instances via ssh `deploy.sh:58,65,68,71,72,164,168,`. (<http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html>)
+4. Set the location of the AWS identity file the `deploy.sh:6` file and - a script in the root directory of the repository.
+It's needed to reach ec2 instances via ssh `deploy.sh:58,65,68,71,72,164,168`. (<http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html>)
 5. Define variables with which the Chef Server is to be configured in the `deploy.sh:34-40` (refer to this page for more information (items 5-6): <https://docs.chef.io/install_server.html>)
+6. [Optional] Set location of your AWS identity file in this file: `tunnel.sh:2`.

 After you have checked all the requirements you are ready to proceed by running the script that deployes the cluster: `./deploy.sh`